Spanning trees and spanning closed walks with small degrees: Introduction

-In $1976$ Frank and Gy{\'a}rf{\'a}s investigated spanning trees with bounded degrees in terms of directed graphs.
-A special case of their result can be shown as the following theorem. \begin{thm}{\rm (\cite{MR519276})} Let $G$ be a graph.
-If for all $S\subseteq V(G)$, $\omega(G\setminus S)\le \sum_{v\in S}(f(v)-1)\,+1-e_G(S)$, then $G$ has a spanning tree $T$ such that for each vertex $v$, $d_T(v)\le f(v)$, where $f$ is a positive integer-valued function on $V(G)$. \end{thm}
+In $1976$ Frank and Gy{\'a}rf{\'a}s investigated orientations of graphs with bounded out-degrees on certain connectivity properties.
+A special case of their result can conclude the following theorem. \begin{thm}{\rm (\cite{MR519276, MR2746831})} Let $G$ be a graph with an independent set $X\subseteq V(G)$.
+If for all $S\subseteq X$, $\omega(G\setminus S)\le \sum_{v\in S}(f(v)-1)+1$, then $G$ has a spanning tree $T$ such that for each $v\in X$, $d_T(v)\le f(v)$, where $f$ is a positive integer-valued function on $X$. \end{thm}

 In $1989$ Win~\cite{MR998275} established a result related to spanning trees and toughness of graphs, and Ellingham, Nam, and Voss~($2002$) generalized it as the following.
-Former, Ellingham and Zha~($2000$)~\cite{MR1740929} found the following fact for constant function form. \begin{thm}{\rm (\cite{MR1871346})} {Let $G$ be a connected graph with the spanning forest $F$.
+Former, Ellingham and Zha~($2000$)~\cite{MR1740929} found the following fact for constant function form.
+A a consequence, every $1$-tough graph must have a spanning $3$-tree containing an arbitrary given perfect matching. \begin{thm}{\rm (\cite{MR1871346})} {Let $G$ be a connected graph with a spanning forest $F$ of which every component contains at least $c$ vertices.
+Let $f$ be a positive integer-valued function on $V (G)$.
 If for all $S\subseteq V(G)$, $\omega(G\setminus S)\le \sum_{v\in S}(f(v)-2)+2$, then $G$ has a spanning tree $T$ containing $F$ such that for each vertex $v$,

-where every component of $F$ contains at least $c$ vertices and $f$ is a positive integer-valued function on $V(G)$. }\end{thm}